A guide to topological reconstruction on endomorphism monoids and polymorphism clones: Rubin's dream: stronger notions of reconstruction

 \section{Rubin's dream: stronger notions of reconstruction}

 The group $\somega$ acts continuously on $\Omega^\Omega$ by conjugation: $(\theta,f)\mapsto f^\theta:=\theta f \theta^{-1}$ for $\theta\in\somega$ and $f\in\omom$.
-Hence, for any closed subsemigroup $\mathcal S$ of $\omom$ and any $\theta\in\somega$, we obtain a new closed subsemigroup $\mathcal S^\theta:=\{f^\theta\;|\; f\in\mathcal S\}$ which is topologically isomorphic to it by fixing $\theta$ in the above map.
+Hence, for any closed subsemigroup ${S}$ of $\omom$ and any $\theta\in\somega$, we obtain a new closed subsemigroup ${S}^\theta:=\{f^\theta\;|\; f\in{S}\}$ which is topologically isomorphic to it by fixing $\theta$ in the above map.
 We call such homeomorphisms \textbf{set-induced}.
 This idea leads to a stronger notion of reconstruction:

-\begin{definition} Let $\cS\in\ctcl$ and $\cC\subseteq\ctcl $.
-We say that $\cS$ has \textbf{automatic action compatibility} with respect to $\cC$ if any algebraic isomorphism from $\cS$ onto an element of $\cC$ is set-induced. \end{definition} Again, the analogous notion can be defined also in the context of permutation groups and clones.
-In the latter case, the action on $\Omega^{\Omega^n}$ is

-These notions have a structural interpretation: we call structures $\sA,\sB$ on $\Omega$ \textbf{(fo/e/ep/pp)-bi-definable} if they are (fo/e/ep/pp)-bi-interpretable with $d=1$ and a bijection $I\colon \Omega\to\Omega$ (using the notation from~Definition~\ref{def:interpretation}).
+\begin{definition} Let $\cS\in\ctcl$ and $\classC\subseteq\ctcl $.
+We say that $\cS$ has \textbf{automatic action compatibility} with respect to $\classC$ if any algebraic isomorphism from $\cS$ onto an element of $\classC$ is set-induced. \end{definition} Again, the analogous notion can be defined also in the context of permutation groups and clones.
+In the latter case, the action on $\Omega^{\Omega^n}$ is These notions have a structural interpretation: we call structures $\sA,\sB$ on $\Omega$ \textbf{(fo/e/ep/pp)-bi-definable} if they are (fo/e/ep/pp)-bi-interpretable with $d=1$ and a bijection $I\colon \Omega\to\Omega$ (using the notation from~Definition~\ref{def:interpretation}).
 In the situation where they are ep-bi-definable, for $\theta:=I$ we have $\End(\sB)=\End(\sA)^\theta$.
 Analogous statements hold for the other notions of definability.
 Moreover, for all of these notions the converse (i.e.~the existence of a permutation $\theta$ moving one space of symmetries onto the other by conjugation) holds in the oligomorphic case.
 This follows from the theorem of Ryll-Nardzewski, Engeler, and Svenonius for automorphism groups, is due to~\cite{BodirskyNesetrilJLC} for pp-bi-definability, and is folklore for the other cases.

 For the above form of reconstruction to hold, we need to exclude algebraicity: for any oligomorphic permutation group $G$ we can construct a topologically isomorphic oligomorphic $G'$ whose action is not isomorphic to that of $G$ by adding a fixed point.
 Thus, the interesting classes are $\cnagroup,\cnaeemb, \cnasemi,$ and $\cnaclone$: spaces of symmetries of $\omega$-categorical structures without algebraicity.
 In this context, we already have the following consequence of Theorem~\ref{thm:zariskipinskschind} regarding automatic homeomorphicity: